hoodoer/JS-Tap/README.md

 Each client has an 'x' button (near the star button).
 This allows you to delete the session for that client, if they're sending junk or useless data, you can prevent that client from submitting future data.

 When the JS-Tap payload starts, it retrieves a session from the JS-Tap server.
 If you want to stop all new client sessions from being issues, select **App Settings** at the top and you can disable new client sessions.
+You can also enable the showing of client "fingerprints", which are very short hash values that should be unique to a user's browser on a particular system.
+This can help identify which JS-Tap clients might actually be the same individual.
+Note that the JS-Tap client must be configured to perform the fingerprint calculations.
+The client filter search bar also searches the fingerprint field, so it's easy to show clients with identical fingerprints.

 You can also configure email notifications in **App Settings** to notifiy on new clients, or new events for clients.
 This is SMTP (TLS) based only, and you can have the notification emails go to multiple recipients.
 An "email delay" option prevents constant email spamming, you'll get a roll-up email of all notifications that happend in the delay period.